Transformations in quantum networks via local operations assisted by finitely many rounds of classical communication

-{\it Introduction.---} In the last decades a lot of effort has been devoted to realize the first prototypes of a quantum network~\cite{Kimble2008,Wehner2018}, based on various physical platforms~\cite{Cirac1997,Duan2010,Reiserer2015}.
-Quantum networks offer promising platforms for quantum information processing tasks such as long-distance quantum communication~\cite{Duan2001}, or distributed quantum computing~\cite{Cirac1999,Spiller2006}.
+In the last decades, a lot of effort has been devoted to realizing the first prototypes of a quantum network~\cite{Kimble2008,Wehner2018}, based on various physical platforms~\cite{Cirac1997,Duan2010,Reiserer2015}.
+Quantum networks offer the possibility for quantum information processing tasks such as long-distance quantum communication~\cite{Duan2001}, or distributed quantum computing~\cite{Cirac1999,Spiller2006}.
 Moreover, they are also interesting from a theoretical point of view since they require novel tools to study the correlations that can arise from such networks, which is in itself a challenging problem, and to evaluate their performance~\cite{Elkouss2020} (and Refs. therein).
-Nevertheless, a lot of progress has recently been made concerning the characterization of correlations~\cite{Gisin2020} (and Refs. therein) and entanglement~\cite{Kraft2020triangle,Navascues2020,Luo2020,Kraft2020,Aberg2020}.
+Nevertheless, a lot of progress has recently been made concerning the characterization of correlations~\cite{Gisin2020} (and Refs. therein) and entanglement~\cite{Kraft2020triangle,Navascues2020,Luo2020,Aberg2020,Kraft2020,Hansenne2022}.

 In quantum networks, entanglement is distributed by multiple sources, rather than a single source.
 Subsequently, the entanglement created in the network can be manipulated, e.g., by means of entanglement swapping~\cite{teleport}, and can thus be spread over the entire network~\cite{Acin2007}.
 Entanglement swapping is an instance of a much larger and important class of local operations assisted by classical communication (LOCC).
-The general question consists in identifying which state transformations are possible via LOCC and which are the most useful states under such a restriction.
-In the bipartite case this question is answered by the Nielsen majorization criterion~\cite{Nielsen}.
+The general question consists of identifying which state transformations are possible via LOCC and which are the most useful states under such a restriction.
+In the bipartite case, this question is answered by the Nielsen majorization criterion~\cite{Nielsen}.
 In case the transformation is not required to be deterministically, one arrives at the so-called stochastic LOCC (SLOCC) operations.
-For instance, in the case of three qubits it is known that there exist only six classes of states that are equivalent under SLOCC~\cite{Duer}.
-For four parties the number of SLOCC classes is already infinite~\cite{Verstraete}.
+For instance, in the case of three qubits, it is known that there exist only six classes of states that are equivalent under SLOCC~\cite{Duer}.
+For four parties, the number of SLOCC classes is already infinite~\cite{Verstraete}.